 Can you wash your Canada Goose or other expensive down coat?
 That was the question I had after years of paying for a dry cleaner to do it.
 So I chucked it in my washing machine and I can tell you yes.
-Yes you can wash your Canada Goose coat at home.
+Yes you can wash a down jacket at home.
 Read on.

 One of my earliest memories, although I have no idea how old I was, is of me standing in the front hall of the house I grew up in getting bundled up to go outside on a cold winter day.